moira-alert/doc/source/development/architecture.rst

    :alt: checker
    :width: 30%

-Part of notifier constantly pull new events from moira-trigger-events and schedule notifications according to subscription schedule and throttling rules.
+Notifier constantly pulls new events from ``moira-trigger-events`` Redis key and schedules notifications according to subscription schedule and throttling rules.

-Trigger set of tags must include subscription set of tags to process subscription for trigger.
+If and only if a trigger contains *all* of the tags in a subscription, a notification is created for this subscription.

-Subscription schedule delays notifications of occurred event to beginning of next allowed time interval.
-This distinct trigger schedule, when trigger event not generated.
+Subscription schedule delays notifications of occurred event to the beginning of next allowed time interval.
+Note that this is different from trigger schedule, which suppresses event generation entirely.

 Throttling rules will delay notifications:

-- for 30 min in case events generated more than 10 count during last hour
-- for 1 hour in case events generated more than 20 count  during last 3 hours
+- If there are more than 10 events per hour, a notification will be sent at most once per 30 minutes.
+- If there are more than 20 events per 3 hours, a notification will be sent at most once per hour.

-Scheduled notifications are written to moira-notifier-notifications set
+Scheduled notifications are written to ``moira-notifier-notifications`` Redis key.

 Process notifications
 ^^^^^^^^^^^^^^^^^^^^^^